 These are ever-evolving belief systems in place that respond to maintain a sense of satisfaction and meaning in our lives.7 If we can manage our belief systems and assumptions to promote a philosophical balance, then we can develop a resilient and persistent state of happiness and satisfaction throughout our lives—i.e., we can be content.8

 Well, duh… but that’s the fun of it.

 Below are three sets of conflicting needs that everyone experiences throughout their lives.
-We experience these conflicting needs as sorts of paradoxes—unresolvable contradictions in our own motivations that feel impossible to win.
-Instead of getting everything we want, we ping back and forth, sacrificing one need for the other and vice-versa, never fully satisfied, always full of anxiety and angst.
+We experience these conflicting needs as paradoxes—unresolvable contradictions in our own motivations that feel impossible to win.
+Instead of getting everything we want, we ping back and forth, sacrificing one need for the other and vice versa, never fully satisfied, always full of anxiety and angst.